Sung Si-kyung's Super Easy Special Jokbal (족발) Recipe with C

 First, season the meat thoroughly.

-Pre-seasoning the pork shank with salt and black pepper enhances the meat's natural flavor and allows the sauce to penetrate better.
+Pre-seasoning the pork shank with salt and black pepper enhances the meat's natural flavor and helps the sauce penetrate better.

-Second, the process of thoroughly braising the seasoned meat for 40 minutes is key.
+Second, the process of thoroughly braising the seasoned meat for 40 minutes.

-Heat control is extremely important during this stage.
+Heat control is extremely important during this step.

-Start by boiling over medium heat, then reduce to low heat once it boils and simmer gently to prevent the meat from burning and to ensure it becomes tender.
+Start by boiling over medium heat, then reduce to low heat once it begins to boil, simmering gently to prevent the meat from burning and ensure tenderness.

-If the sauce seems to reduce too much or burn, gradually add cold water to adjust.
+If the sauce reduces too much or seems to be burning, add cold water incrementally to adjust.

-Finally, transferring the meat to another pot and simmering for an additional 10 minutes over low heat is a secret tip to allow the seasoning to deeply infuse into the Jokbal (족발), so be sure to follow this step.
+Finally, the step of transferring to another pot and cooking for an additional 10 minutes over low heat is a secret tip for allowing the sauce to deeply infuse into the Jokbal (족발), so be sure to follow it.

 👨🍳 Directions